Yandex Cloud

 Specifics of migration in Yandex Data TransferSpecifics of migration in Yandex Data Transfer

-If your cluster acts as an endpoint at data transfer using Data Transfer:
+If your cluster is used as an endpoint when transferring data using Data Transfer:

-1. Make sure that not all cluster host groups are located in the ru-central1-d availability zone; otherwise, the transfer will not operate correctly.
+1. Make sure not all the cluster host groups are located in the ru-central1-d availability zone; otherwise, the transfer will not run the way it should.
 If you are migrating host groups to the ru-central1-d availability zone, place at least one group in the ru-central1-a or ru-central1-b zone.
 The transfer will select the appropriate zone automatically.
 If there is a single host group in your cluster, place it in the ru-central1-a or ru-central1-b zone.

 2. If the transfer type is Replication or Snapshot and increment, restart the transfer after adding new host groups and deleting the old ones.
 This way, it will get data about the cluster's new topology.
-You do not need to restart Snapshot transfers, as information about the new topology is provided automatically while activating them.
+You do not need to restart Snapshot transfers, as information about the new topology is provided automatically upon their activation.

 To restart a transfer, choose one of the two methods: